+Request: \$0\

-Request: \$0\ Recommendation: \$0\
+Recommendation: \$0\

-The Olathe School District is not requesting new funds for ATF programming in 2022; the DAC recommends the district utilize its \$11,700\ in carryover in 2022.
-In 2022, the district is particularly focusing on reducing the perception of social benefits associated with substance use.
-To address that issue, the district will access resources and programming from support agencies, such as First Call, who also receives ATF dollars, to administer student drug assessments and host sobriety groups.
-Olathe School District also uses several programs to support education, prevention, and intervention, including AlcoholEdu, Project Alert, Second Step, Guiding Good Choices, and Botvin Life Skills to increase protective factors, including student social competency and problem-solving skills to prevent and reduce substance use.
+The Olathe School District is not requesting new funds for ATF programming; the DAC recommends the district utilize its \$19,038\ in carryover in 2023.
+In 2023, the district is particularly focusing on reducing the perception of social benefits associated with substance use and increasing access to prosocial afterschool activities to provide students a safe, productive place to spend time and build positive relationships.
+The district provides support for transportation to after school programs, such as Boys and Girls Club, and supports The Spot, an afterschool program developed in collaboration with the Olathe Police Department, Fire Department and Library.
+The Spot provides homework support, mentoring, videogaming, sports, and mechanical low-rider bicycle building to engage students in increasing protective factors and reducing risk factors for substance use.
+To further address substance use issues, the district will utilize resources and programming from support agencies, such as First Call, who also receives ATF dollars, to administer student drug assessments and host sobriety groups.
+Olathe School District also uses several programs to support education, prevention, and intervention, including AlcoholEdu, Project Alert, Second Step, Guiding Good Choices, and Botvin Life Skills to increase protective factors, including student social competency and problemsolving skills to prevent and reduce substance use.

-Results Projected: This program provides evidenced-based substance abuse prevention programs to increase student social competency and problem-solving skills.
+Results Projected: These initiatives provide evidenced-based substance abuse prevention programs to increase student social competency and problem-solving skills.
 Students will complete pre and post-assessments for programs and demonstrate an increase in knowledge gained and in protective factors.
-For students for whom substance use is already at issue, the goal of this program is intervention to increase student and family knowledge and utilization of available resources, and to reduce adolescent substance abuse that leads to addiction.
-During the 2022-23 school year the district anticipates serving 2,389 students through ATF supported programs.
+For students for whom substance use is already at issue, the goal is intervention to increase student and family knowledge and utilization of available resources, and to reduce adolescent substance abuse that leads to addiction.
+During the 2023 school year the district anticipates serving 2,389 students through ATF supported programs.